JinheonBaek/JinheonBaek.github.io/about/index.md

 ## Research Interest

 My research interest is mainly on developing novel machine learning models and algorithms for graphs.
-I focus on representing and generating graph-structured data such as a molecule, society, and neural network, as well as modeling interactions between knowledge and between drugs with relational graphs.
+I focus on representing and generating graph-structured data such as a molecule, society, and neural network, as well as modeling interactions between knowledge with graphs.

 <!-- Prior to research on graphs, I also worked on artificial intelligence for education. -->